maanwong9898/Healthy-Recipe-FYP-23-S4-18/README.md

 # FYP-23-S4-18

-java version "17.0.1" 2021-10-19 LTS
-Java(TM) SE Runtime Environment (build 17.0.1+12-LTS-39)

-mysql  Ver 8.2.0 for macos13.5 on arm64 (Homebrew)

-Frontend:
+This app was developed using Java version 17.0.1 (LTS) released on October 19, 2021, and the Java(TM) SE Runtime Environment is built with version 17.0.1+12-LTS-39.
+The MySQL version employed is 8.2.0 for macOS 13.5 on arm64 architecture, installed via Homebrew.

+For setting up the frontend:
-	cd into frontend folder and run 'npm i' command in terminal to download all of the required modules
+1. Navigate to the 'frontend' folder using the 'cd' command and execute 'npm i' in the terminal to download all the required modules.

-	run 'npm run dev' command  in terminal to turnon frontend locally, it'd points to the port, usually http://localhost:3000
+2. Run 'npm run dev' in the terminal to locally activate the frontend, typically accessible at http://localhost:3000.

-Prerequisites to setup backend:
+For configuring the backend:
-	made sure MySQL is running and create a database 'fyp'
+1. Ensure that MySQL is running and create a database named 'fyp.'

-	Then once we run the java file it should automatically create database tables
+2. Upon executing the Java file, it should automatically generate the necessary database tables.

-	Then we execute sqls/fill.sql to populate the database and run postfill.sql
+3. Execute 'sqls/fill.sql' to populate the database and run 'postfill.sql.'

-		As we were trying to make sure the allergies and useraccounts' password to be hashed, the user account thats created via SQL would have plain text passwords, which is something that needs to be overwritten using postfill.sql, that applies to allergies as well.
+Note: To address the security concern of plain text passwords in user accounts and unhashed allergies, use 'postfill.sql' to overwrite these values, especially applicable to user accounts and allergies created through SQL, ensuring passwords are hashed.